Nutrition can play a big role in both the development of anxiety symptoms as well as their management.

 Chicken is not the ONLY thing I eat, of course.
 I make sure I eat a varied diet of protein, fruits, vegetables and complex carbs; but I do eat chicken almost every day.
 This means that yes I do get bored with it sometimes, but when that happens I just look for new recipes and I always find a way to make it fun again .

 Split chicken breasts are super easy to bake in the oven and require very little seasoning to taste delicious.
 And most grocery stores carry the pre-cooked frozen chicken fillets that you just pop in the microwave for a couple of minutes and they are ready to eat.
-Both options are healthy, great as part of a meal or a mid-day snack, and they are also really good to just pull out of the fridge and eat cold when you start feeling panic symptoms and need that protein boost.
+I’ve had a few people ask what Microwave I use – and to that I respond an under cabinet microwave of course.
+They’re super simple to use, mess-free and great for cooking chicken breasts.
+With that said, both options are healthy, great as part of a meal or a mid-day snack, and they are also really good to just pull out of the fridge and eat cold when you start feeling panic symptoms and need that protein boost.

 I really recommend that you skip the junk carbs when eating your chicken or whatever protein source it is you happen to choose.